Join Ben Bullman and Gareth John as they break down their guide to the practical considerations of accountancy study after AAT.

 - ACCA courses have more focus on compliance and audit, as well as financial reporting and tax

-- The ACCA qualification is typically studied by employees in practice, industry and the public sector, although it does appeal to other sectors
+- The ACCA qualification is typically studied by employees in practice, industry and the public sector, although it does appeal to others

-- ACCA is recognised in many countries across the world
+- ACCA qualifications are recognised in many countries across the world

 - It requires 3 years PER to qualify.

 - Knowledge level (3 CBA’s also known as Computer Based Assessments) – AB, MA and FA)- Exempt with AAT Level 4

 - Skills level (6 papers)

 - Professional level – 2 optional papers (2 papers from 4 options).

 Generally speaking, we run our exam sittings in March, June, September and December.

 The CIMA qualification is undoubtedly the world’s largest professional body for management accountants.
 Unlike most other courses, CIMA will not enable you to set up in practice.
 This is because the CIMA qualification is aimed at those already working in company finance or management positions.
 As a result of prior experience, most students pass the CIMA qualification within 3 years.
 In short, CIMA students will study CIMA theory, as well as participating in practical work experience.
 Although this element is not admired by everybody.
 Almost all CIMA students do consider this as being beneficial to their progress and development.

 The key facts you should know about CIMA courses are: